Research Security

 • Enhanced compliance measures: Issues or information identified through research security screening that relate to other grant compliance matters may be referred for consideration in relation to eligibility or research integrity.

-The presence of a foreign interference risk in relation to a research project does not mean a project should not be funded.
+The presence of a research security risk in relation to a research project does not mean a project should not be funded.

 Should a potential risk be identified, the relevant Administering Organisation (lead university) will be contacted.
 They will be provided with the opportunity to outline the controls they have in place at both the institutional and the project level to mitigate the risks.
 The ARC will not contact researchers directly about the assessment.
 Administering Organisations may choose to contact researchers as part of their processes.